Fliplet/fliplet-cli/docs/Testing-components.md

 - buildUrl - The ural for your widget instance build.
 - widgetInstance - The widgetInstance as it was saved on the database.
 - buildSelector - A querySelector to select the all block of your build HTML.
+- interfaceBrowser.save() - Method to save your settings on the widget interface

 ## Sample test